Magik: The Labors of Magik

-Blood Hunt

-During the "Blood Hunt" storyline, Magik saves a Siberian village from a group of vampires led by a vampire version of Ilya Muromets.

-Name

-Due to East Slavic naming customs, the surname "Rasputin" becomes "Rasputina" for a woman.
-The comics have gone back and forth with the spelling, much like with Natasha Romanoff / Romanova, but, as of 2025, her solo book uses the spelling "Rasputina."

 Powers and abilities

 Teleportation

 Illyana Rasputina possesses the mutant ability to teleport herself and others through time and space from one location to another.
 She initially did this by summoning what she calls "stepping discs," which were part of a dimension known as Limbo.
 When she calls for a stepping disc she has to use Limbo as a midway point before she can teleport to an alternate location.
 Rasputina has succeeded in teleporting herself across continents, from one continent to another, and even interplanetary and intergalactic distances on occasion.
 Unlike most teleporters in the Marvel Universe, she can teleport through time as well as space.
-She has teleported moments, days or centuries into the past or future.
 After Rasputina absorbed all of Limbo, the stepping discs ceased to exist; now when she teleports, hellish images of ghosts, dragons, or other supernatural creatures appear.